Our grants help writers who are unable to afford our full course fees.

-For our residential courses, we offer two types of grants – Low Income Grant and Teachers Grant.
-If you couldn’t attend an Arvon week without some financial help, we encourage you to apply.
-You can apply for any amount up to the full course fee, although most receive between £200 and £500.
-Last year we were able to help more than 90% of all writers who applied.
+For our tutored online and residential writing courses, we offer a Low Income Grant.
+If you couldn’t attend an Arvon course without some financial help, we encourage you to apply.
+With Low Income Grants, you can apply for any amount up to the full course fee.
+Grant funds are released on a quarterly basis.

 If you are a UK resident and cannot afford the full course fee, we encourage you to apply for one of our grants, which are awarded on the basis of financial need – not writing ability.

-Priority is given to those coming to Arvon for the first time.
 You may apply for any amount up to the full course fee.
 To help us support as many people as possible, please apply only if you’d be unable to attend the course without a grant, and ask for the minimum amount you need.
-The average grant we awarded in 2019 was £400.

 To apply for a grant, you must first book on a course, and then send us your completed grant application form.
 We will hold a place for you while we assess your application.
 You do not need to pay anything to book your place.
-Payment will only be required when we confirm if your grant application was successful.
+Payment will only be required if we confirm your grant application was successful and your grant is less than the full cost of the course.

-Grants are only available for those booking a course with tutors, not our untutored retreats.
+Grants are only available for those booking a course with tutors, not our untutored courses or Clockhouse retreats.
+Grants are also not available for our online Masterclasses or Writing Days.
 We encourage applications from D/deaf and/or Disabled people, and factor in any additional living/support costs when considering your grant – see here for information about accessibility on Arvon courses.
 See here for details of our grant fund terms and conditions.

 Alternative sources of funding